espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Magic Hands.md

 # Magic Hands
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 The blessing of your deity heightens your healing ability, integrating magical healing with the mundane.
-When you succeed at a Medicine check to [[Treat Wounds]], you can roll d10s instead of d8s for the healing and add a status bonus to the healing equal to your level.
+When you succeed at a Medicine check to [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/GM Screen/Treat Wounds]], you can roll d10s instead of d8s for the healing and add a status bonus to the healing equal to your level.